WildWestWorkshop/wildwestworkshop.github.io/index.md

 ## Objectives of the workshop

-- Bring together European teams working on inverse problems, machine learning and imaging
+- Bring together researchers working at the interface between artificial intelligence, inverse problems, and applied mathematics, with applications in translational research (bio/health) and data science.
 - Create or strengthen connections and collaborations
 - Give young researchers the opportunity to present their work and meet leading researchers in the field in a friendly environment

 ## Topics
 - Inverse Problems
 - Machine and Deep Learning
 - Translational Research